 The asbestos textile industry employed tens of thousands of American workers from the early 1900s through the 1980s.
-Mills in Pennsylvania, Massachusetts, New Jersey, and other states produced asbestos cloth, rope, blankets, brake linings, gaskets, and dozens of other products.
+Mills in Pennsylvania, Massachusetts, New Jersey, Connecticut, and other states produced asbestos cloth, rope, blankets, brake linings, gaskets, and dozens of other products.
 Workers in these facilities accumulated extreme lifetime asbestos exposure.

 The Scope of Asbestos Textile Manufacturing